mohswell/MorePlus-Financial---A-Banking-Web-System/README.md

-# ‼️😁 Note: This project is not yet complete, It's only the login and registration page that is pushed, expect more files such as the customer dashboard by the beginning of April 2024.
+### ‼️😁 Note: This project is not yet fully complete, It's only the login and registration page that is pushed, expect more files such as the customer dashboard by the beginning of April 2024.

 # 🏦 MorePlus Financial Bank - Banking Web System